kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	Show chart for Shewhart example in class
 	Case study: total energy input

-	Explain how to change Cpk if it is undesireable
+	Explain how to change Cpk if it is undesirable

 Process monitoring in context